AM15H-C/spicetify_Custom_theme/Custom/README.txt

-Copy paste this into powershell to get the cyan theme:
+Copy paste this into powershell to get the theme:

 Cyan Theme
 spicetify config current_theme Custom